-BMAL 382 Globalization/Cultural Sensitivity S even (3 SH)
+BMAL 382 Globalization/Cultural Sensitivity

 A formal study and analysis of culture and the effects that globalization has had in determining how people view ethnicity and national cultures.
 The course will allow students to gain a new perspective which is how cultures are interacting and influencing one another.
 Students will learn how to lead and manage in this new reality.
 Cross-listed with BMAL 382.
 Prerequisite: BMAL 261.